-The inside and outside of a pipe’s surface is typically coated with a protective layer.
+The inside and outside of a pipe’s surface are typically coated with a protective layer.
 Exterior pipe coatings often protect the pipe from environmental and/or chemical corrosion, as well as temperature changes.
 Sometimes pipe coatings are used to weigh down the pipe.

 Pipe Coatings and Linings